jpgmv1998/reproducible_paper_template/randomReferences.md

 [data.table](https://rdatatable.gitlab.io/data.table/) - package for data manipulation.
 Fast, memory efficient, concise, stable, dependency free.
 Recommended for large data.

+[dtplyr](https://dtplyr.tidyverse.org/) - dtplyr provides a data.table backend for dplyr.
+The goal of dtplyr is to allow you to write dplyr code that is automatically translated to the equivalent, but usually much faster, data.table code.

+[tidyfast](https://tysonbarrett.com/tidyfast/) - provide fast and efficient alternatives to some tidyr (and a few dplyr) functions using data.table under the hood.

 ## Reproducibility

 See links section on [README](https://github.com/jpgmv1998/reproducible_paper_template#links)